tuananhngh/federated-learning-tutorial/README.md

 ## 📧 Contact

-For questions about this tutorial, please contact the course instructors or open an issue.
+For questions about this tutorial, please contact the course instructors/

 ## 📄 License